The JoJoLands: Plot

-Acca interrogates the gang about the Lava Rock, accidentally starting an electrical fire.
-Firefighters surround the yacht, accompanied by FBI agents, so Charming Man urges Acca to finalize the deal.
-Instead, Acca retreats into the yacht’s private chapel, where he recalls his grandfather explaining the destruction of the Howler family’s own Lava Rock.
-He reads his ancestor’s diary while examining a fulgurite crucifix, causing him to realize that his ancestor found the Howler Lava Rock where lightning had struck the slopes of Hualālai.
+Hacca interrogates the gang about the Lava Rock, accidentally starting an electrical fire.
+Firefighters surround the yacht, accompanied by FBI agents, so Charming Man urges Hacca to finalize the deal.
+Instead, Hacca retreats into the yacht's private chapel, where he recalls his grandfather explaining the destruction of the Howler family's own Lava Rock.
+He reads his ancestor's diary while examining a fulgurite crucifix, causing him to realize that his ancestor found the Howler Lava Rock where lightning had struck Hualālai during a new moon.

-Meanwhile, Laem Chabang's and Ningbo's investigation leads them to Meryl Mei.
+Meanwhile, Laem Chabang and Ningbo investigate Bobby Jean's death, which leads them to Meryl Mei.
 They capture her and bring her to her boutique, but she sends a coded message to the gang.
 Paco and Usagi rush to her aid, and manage to kill Ningbo while Laem retreats into a saferoom housing Lulu.
-Laem interrogates Lulu, who reveals the gang’s deception and the existence of the Lava Rock, so Laem informs Key West and urges her to betray Howler and find the rock.
-Lulu then uses her Stand on Laem, suffocating her, while Key West attacks the gang and steals the Lava Rock.
+Laem interrogates Lulu, who reveals the gang's deception and the existence of the Lava Rock, so Laem informs Key West and urges her to betray Howler and find the rock.
+Lulu then uses her Stand on Laem, suffocating her.

+Key West uses her Stand to attack the gang, steal the Lava Rock, and attempt to kill Jodio and Dragona, but the two manage to incapacitate her and take it back.
+Hacca returns and spots the Lava Rock; he threatens the gang and summons his Stand, but the US Navy boards the yacht on orders from the President and arrests him on suspicion of manufacturing ICBMs.
+In response, he tells Jodio he will sign the document to transfer the Hualālai land, and he uses his Stand to simultaneously kill a Navy operative, escape custody, sign the document, and disappear.
+Jodio, Dragona, and Charming Man then leave the yacht with the document, and the Lava Rock disintegrates, its ability expended.